 Like the character, the closer we get to the mouth of the great white shark, the more we anxious we become and the more we root for the hero to succeed.
 And when they win, we cheer because their victory feels like our own.
 We’ve gone on this journey with them, experienced the same fears, and pushed through to the end.

-That being said, if you’re into scary movies and brave enough to look fear in the glowing yellow eye and push through to the end, return to Derry with the Loser’s Club, where you will appreciate IT: Chapter 2 and enjoy a really smart (although sometimes mind-bending and confusing) thriller from one of the best writers on the planet.
-Here the storyteller doesn’t shy away from putting his heroes in danger, as their worst fears manifest through the machinations of a cosmic nightmare.
-The greater the peril, the greater the fight, and if the Loser’s Club teaches us anything, it’s that the path to overcoming fear is facing it.
-You’ll just have to read IT or see it in theaters to find out how.
-I’ll save my perspectives till you've seen it.
+So if you’re into scary movies and brave enough to look fear in the glowing yellow eye and push through to the end, return to Derry with the Loser’s Club, where you will probably appreciate IT: Chapter 2 and enjoy a really smart (although sometimes confusing) thriller from one of the best writers on the planet.